thycotic/privman-docs/pm-intro/filters.md

 ## Creating New Filters using Event Discovery

 One way to begin creating new Filters that identify specific files or applications on your network is to set up a Learning Mode Policy and use the events pulled in by Privilege Manager from actions performed on a test machine.
-See our User Guide's section on "Event Discovery" for more information on setting up a Learning Mode Policy.
+See our User Guide's section on Event Discovery for more information on setting up a Learning Mode Policy.

 In Privilege Manager, navigate to Admin | Event Discovery | Files.
 Under a recognized event, clicking Create Filter should bring you to an Add New Filter page* with the known identifiers needed for targeting this event auto-populated.